OguzhanEres/graphics_son/README.md

+NOTE: If you encounter errors when running the project, please try the origin/ed version.

 # Interactive 3D Desert Scene

 An interactive 3D desert scene built with Three.js featuring Egyptian monuments, character animations, and exploration mechanics.